 - Clear error on the part of the USCIS

-Being denied for expedited processing does not jeopardize your immigration.
+Being denied for expedited processing does not jeopardize your immigration application as a whole.
 You can always request an update from the USCIS on your application if you need help or work with an immigration attorney to determine other options.